awsdocs/macie-user-guide/doc_source/macie-access-control.md

 ## Predefined AWS Managed Policies for Macie Classic<a name="managed-policies"></a>

 The managed policies created by AWS grant the required permissions for common use cases\.
-You can attach these policies to IAM users in your AWS account, based on the access to Macie Classic that they require:
+You can attach these policies to IAM users in your Amazon Web Services account, based on the access to Macie Classic that they require:
 + **AmazonMacieFullAccess** – Grants full access to Macie Classic
 + **AmazonMacieHandshakeRole** – Grants permission to create the service\-linked role for Macie Classic

 The following are legacy policies that have been replaced by a service\-linked role\.
 For more information, see [Legacy Roles for Macie Classic](using-service-linked-roles.md#macie-legacy-roles)\.
 + **AmazonMacieServiceRole** – Grants Macie Classic read\-only access to resource dependencies in your account in order to enable data analysis
-+ **AmazonMacieSetupRole** – Grants Macie Classic access to your AWS account
++ **AmazonMacieSetupRole** – Grants Macie Classic access to your Amazon Web Services account

 ## Creating a Handshake Role<a name="create-handshake-role"></a>